Nadish-Madadi/CCC/README.md

 # CCC
-A variety of completed CCC questions by me
+A variety of completed CCC questions